-Whether an unsecured loan is the best funding solution for your business largely depends on your personal financial situation; however, even though the lender may not require collateral, they may raise the interest rate or the up application requirements to protect their investment.
+Whether an unsecured loan is the best funding solution for your business largely depends on your personal financial situation; however, even though the lender may not require collateral, they may raise the interest rate or add application requirements to protect their investment.

 What will also vary widely is the interest rate.
-There is no set interest rate for unsecured business loans; each lender will likely have a different interest rate than that of another lender offering an unsecured loan.
+There is no set interest rate for unsecured business loans; each lender will likely have a different interest rate.
 Your rate, however, will likely be higher than the interest rate for a traditional bank loan.
-By offering an unsecured loan and not requiring collateral, the lender is taking on more risk by accepting your loan.
+By offering an unsecured loan and not requiring collateral, the lender takes on more risk by accepting your loan.
 When the risk is higher for the lender, the interest rate is higher.
-There's no such thing as an unsecured business loan with a low interest rate.
+There’s no such thing as an unsecured business loan with a low interest rate.

 Common types of unsecured loans include merchant cash advances, working capital loans and business lines of credit.

 FYI: There are abundant options for unsecured small business loans.
 Which loan type makes sense for you depends on your credit score, why you need the money and how long you need it.